meyersa/reminderbot/README.md

 - `CLIENT_TOKEN`: Token of client to connect to
 - `CHANNEL_ID`: Channel to post in
 - `INTERVAL`: Optional interval to refresh in seconds, default 60
+- `TZ`: Optional to set Timezone, like "America/Detroit"

 ## Events format
 Events should be stored in a events.json file in the root directory with the following structure